Types of configuration

 Note that the amster utility automatically converts passwords in AM dynamic configuration to configuration expressions.
 Because of this, passwords in AM configuration files will not appear in cleartext.
 For details about how to work with dynamic configuration that has passwords and other properties specified as configuration expressions, see Export Utilities and Configuration Expressions.

 Write REST API applications to import and export AM dynamic configuration.
 For more information, see Rest API in the AM documentation.

 You can use one or both of the following techniques to manage IDM dynamic configuration:

 A ForgeRock Identity Platform configuration profile is a named set of configuration that describes the operational characteristics of a running ForgeRock deployment.
 A configuration profile consists of:

-Configuration profiles reside in two locations in the
+Configuration profiles reside in the following paths in the